csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - *efficient coding* - in order to have maximum entropy output, a good encoder should match its outputs to the distribution of its inputs
   - want to use each of our "symbols" (ex. different firing rates) equally often
   - should assign equal areas of input stimulus PDF to each symbol
-- adaptataion to stimulus statistics
+- adaptation to stimulus statistics
   - ![](../assets/4_3_1.png)
   - feature adaptation (Atick and Redlich)
     - spatial filtering properties in retina / LGN change with varying light levels